 Our resort pays the fishers to offset the loss of fish they donate to the sharks.
 This stipend is also a thank-you for allowing lucky souls like us to dive around the bagans, the fishing boats with wide bamboo lattice platforms.
 Scientists also benefit from this unique shark drive-through, which allows them to tag and monitor the visiting whale sharks and learn more about their numbers and movement patterns.
 The valuable information gained through this research aids conservation efforts.

-I spent the entire hourlong dive awestruck by two whale sharks about 18 to 20 feet long, one of which hosted a squadron of remoras.
+I spent the entire hourlong dive awestruck by two whale sharks about 18 to 20 feet (5,5 to 6,1 meters) long, one of which hosted a squadron of remoras.
 From a photographer’s perspective, it was like shooting fish in a barrel compared with the speed demons I had seen elsewhere.
 These whale sharks were not in a hurry to go anywhere.
 They just wanted to lazily snack beneath the bagan, making it surprisingly simple to get close with my fisheye lens.